imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 ### Loading a MaMuT file.

-To reload a MaMuT file, go to the {% include bc content='Plugins | MaMuT | Load MaMuT file'%} Fiji menu item, and browse to the MaMuT XML file.
+To reload a MaMuT file, go to the {% include bc path='Plugins | MaMuT | Load MaMuT file'%} Fiji menu item, and browse to the MaMuT XML file.
 This will load the annotation and the image data.
 Careful, do not mix the MaMuT XML file with the BigDataViewer XML file when opening the later.

 The MaMuT Viewer.
 -----------------